 With the bridge pickup selected, it’s got a jangly twang.
 The middle setting is mellow and ideal for harder strumming.
 The full resonant neck pickup tone really benefits from the bright octave strings.

-The Fender Alternate Reality Electric 12 has a list price of $999.
+The Fender Alternate Reality Electric 12’s price is worth its value.
 That isn’t much for such an elaborate Fender guitar, and I haven’t seen any comparable guitars at lower price points.
 So, it’s good value.
 Get it here.

 Fender Alternate Reality Electric XII VS Danelectro ‘59 Vintage 12-string